MetaCubeX/mihomo/README.md

 tun:
   enable: false
 ```
-Create user given name `clash`.

-Run Clash by user `clash` as a daemon.
+Run Clash as a daemon.

 Create the systemd configuration file at /etc/systemd/system/clash.service:
 ```shell